John M. Bednar, M.D.

 Education and Experience

-John Michael Bednar, M.D. is one of The Hand Centers’ outstanding experts for Orthopaedic care of the hand.
+John Michael Bednar, M.D. is one of Philadelphia Hand to Shoulder Centers’ outstanding experts for Orthopaedic care of the hand.
 Born in Wallington, New Jersey, Dr. Bednar earned his B.A. in biochemistry and his M.D. at the University of Pennsylvania.
 He was invited to remain at the University of Pennsylvania for a surgical internship, residencies in Orthopaedic research and Orthopaedic surgery followed by a hand surgery fellowship.

 His personal interest in saltwater fishing, horses, and dog training give him extra insight into the treatment and special needs of patients injured in the pursuit of these interests.